darienmiller88/Golang-Messenger/README.md

  ## Description

 Full stack chat application built using Golang and Postgres in the backend, and Javascript, HTML and CSS in the frontend.
 Enjoy!
+Features to be added:

+- User log in and log out using Golang sessions
+- Public and private messaging using socket.io on the frontend and backend
+- Storage of user messages in message history table

  ## Installation